This was part of The Multifaceted Complexity of Machine Learning

 Computational Complexity of Learning ReLUs

-Date: April 15, 2021
+Thursday, April 15, 2021

+Abstract: A major challenge in the theory of deep learning is to understand the computational complexity of learning basic families of neural networks (NNs).
+In fact, learning even a single Rectified Linear Unit (ReLU), which is one of the most commonly used activation functions in deep learning, can be challenging.
+The challenge here arises from the non-convexity of the associated optimization problem.
 In this talk, I will give an overview of hardness results for the problem of learning ReLUs with noisy labels under distribution independent as well as distribution dependent settings.
 I will subsequently describe positive results that nearly match these lower bounds.
 As part of the positive results, I will also describe a simple gradient-based algorithm which approximately learns a ReLU in polynomial time for any well-behaved distribution.